kdrag0n/freqbench/README.md

 [7064379.870018] rndis_host 7-3:1.0 enp71s0f1u3: renamed from usb0
 ```

 Run the SSH command in the serial number field to open a shell to the device.
-The password is empty, so just press enter when asked to input a password.
+The password is empty, so just press enter when asked to provide a password.